 In Finland, Nordic Morning Group is a member of the Federation of the Finnish Media Industry, the Finnish Book Publishers Association and Finpro.
 In Sweden, Nordic Morning Group is a member of the Swedish Marketing Federation (Sveriges Marknadsförbund).

-Edita Prima Oy is a member of the Finnish Packaging Recycling RINKI Ltd.
+Edita Prima Oy is a member of the Finnish Packaging Recycling RINKI Ltd and Data & Marketing Association of Finland (DMA Finland/ASML).

 Edita Prima's production plant in Helsinki, Finland is entitled to use the Nordic Ecolabel.
 The environmental impact of printing production has been considered throughout the production chain.
 Both the materials used and the production processes comply with the Nordic Ecolabel criteria.